Functors.jl

 Baz(1.0, 2)

 Any field not in the list will be passed through as-is during reconstruction.
-This is done by invoking the default constructor, so structs that define custom inner constructors are expected to provide one that acts like the default.
+This is done by invoking the default constructor accepting all fields as arguments, so structs that define custom inner constructors are expected to provide one that acts like the default.